Have you ever looked at a really successful brand or person – a celebrity, say, or a big company – and wondered, “How on earth do they do it?”

 That’s because no freelancer could survive on $10 per piece, unless they can create each piece in bulk.
 But your marketing strategy won’t survive if you don’t work on smart quality.

-Take some computers at Best Buy, for example – let’s say, two similar laptops, both with i5 core processors and a 13.3” display.
-The PC version, a Dell Inspiron, costs about $750.
-Apple’s Macbook Pro, on the other hand, costs over $1,000.
+Take some computers, for example – let’s say, two similar laptops, like the Microsoft Surface Pro, which costs about $900.
+Apple’s Macbook Pro, on the other hand, costs over $1,200.

 How can Apple keep its fans with a pricing strategy so much higher than the competition?